 Metro is slightly more luxurious than Caribe Tours, but both are a good option.
 If you don’t want to drive or get a private driver, you can easily get around the DR with a combo of buses and guaguas, with some taxis or private transfers thrown in if you’re planning to reach remote locations.

 Hiring a private driver is the easiest way travel around the Dominican Republic.
 A driver will cost between $150 and $400 per day, depending on itinerary and number of people.
 It’s not a cheap option and probably best for a group of at least 4-5 people, but you’ll have the convenience of your own vehicle, without having to worry about crazy Dominican driving.

 In some cases, having a private driver is actually the only way to reach certain points of interest.
-An example is Bahia de las Aguilas, a remote beach near the Haitian border.
+An example is Bahia de las Aguilas, a remote (and stunning!) beach near the Haitian border.

 Best Time to Visit the Dominican Republic

 I visited the country in late March, and it was actually a great time to visit the Dominican Republic – the weather was warm, but not excessively hot (around 25-27°C), and it never rained besides a quick 5 minute shower.

 The weather in the Dom Rep is consistently warm and sunny year round.
 The rainy season takes place between May and October, with hurricanes sometimes hitting in August/September.

 However, don’t forget that in the Caribbean ‘rainy season’ doesn’t mean it rains 24/7 – it usually rains just for a few hours, and it many not rain at all.

 Between December and April the weather is dry and sunny, but this is also when the country is at its busiest with North American tourists visiting for Christmas and Spring Break, as well as many expats returning to the DR to visit their families.
 If you want to escape the crowds without having to deal with excessive rain, the months of April and November are good options.

 Dominican Republic 1 Week Itinerary